 After a year of reading and research, I was finally prepared.
 A hefty stack of photocopies, notes and books collected on the table.
 From these I patched together the working outline of what would become Jack Straw.
 The moment had come.
 It was now I, my laptop and MS Word.
-But, I couldn’t face this alone and as for practically every moment of my life, I knew I could rely on a faithful companion to tease this muse forth: Music.
+But, I couldn’t face this alone and as for practically every moment of my life, I knew I could rely on a constant companion to tease this muse forth: Music.

 The album is essentially instrumental with clips of the film blending the tracks together.
 Neil wrote and recorded the music while watching the film.
 Dead Man, is a western.
-Often called a “Psychedelic Western”, the film is often cited as the finest example of the post-modern Western.
+Often called a “Psychedelic Western”, the film if often cited as the finest example of the post-modern Western.